**UPDATED AMOUNT****$57,000****Due to COVID everything was put on hold but we will get there!**

-February 2020…My name is Misty, 36 y/o wife and mother of two children.
+February 2020…My name is Misty, 37 y/o wife and mother of two children.
 Also a nurse…until MS stopped me in my tracks in the summer of 2017.
-I was diagnosed with RRMS 11 years ago, but began having symptoms about 20 years ago.
+I was diagnosed with RRMS 11 1/2 years ago, but began having symptoms about 20 years ago.
 Over the years I have taken five disease modifying medications.
-For the past 2 1/2 years I have been on the strongest of the medications currently used to help minimize flares, however last summer I had an enhancing lesion in my brain even with the most potent of meds.
+For the past 3 years I have been on the strongest of the medications currently used to help minimize flares, however last summer I had an enhancing lesion in my brain even with the most potent of meds.
 There is a treatment that can actually STOP MS from progressing.
 That treatment is called HSCT, hematopoietic stem cell transplant, a chemotherapy-based treatment that will reboot my immune system using my own stem cells.
 I have been accepted for treatment by the University of Cincinnati Medical Center.
 This is the only facility in the country that offers this exact treatment.
-HSCT is performed all over the world with great success in halting progression and in some cases repairing old damage, but the main goal of treatment is stopping the disabling effects of MS. The success rate is 80%!
+HSCT is performed all over the world with great success in halting progression and in some cases repairing old damage, but the main goal of treatment is stopping the disabling effects of MS. The success rate is 85%!
 My insurance carrier has denied the treatment as one for MS and also UCMC is not in their transplant network at this time, although it is currently the only facility in the U.S. offering this treatment.
 I will fight them on this but as of right now they will not cover any of the cost.
 Problem is, with HSCT timing is essential.
 Basically, the sooner the better.
 This procedure has been performed, trialed and proven.
-Neurologists around the world are calling HSCT a “cure” for MS!
-I have my initial appointments and testing scheduled for mid-April.
-I must pay $2,000 before that time and the balance of $68,000 prior to transplant.
+Neurologists around the world are calling HSCT a “cure” for MS. I must pay $2,000 before that time and the balance of $68,000 prior to transplant.
 Asking for help isn’t easy but I am desperate to be the wife and mother that I was before MS took so much from me…and them.
 Thank you so much for your support!